 Securly Chrom Download From Mac Command Prompt

-Securly Chrom Download From Mac Command Prompt Rating: 5,7/10 1740 votes
+- Securely Chrom Download From Mac Command Prompt Linux

 Secure Shell is an xterm-compatible terminal emulator and stand-alone ssh client for Chrome.
 It uses Native-Client to connect directly to ssh servers without the need for external proxies.
 A SFTP command line client is included.
 On Chrome OS, you can create SFTP mounts and access them from the Files app!